Order Food Online

 Online Grocery Stores

 Many foods go directly to the garbage bin due to overproduction.
 The idea of Matsmart is to buy food cheaply through the internet that would go to the garbage bin.
-Even though Matsmart is not as famous as K-ruoka or Foodie, it is less expensive, at least around 20-90% cheaper, so they say.
+Even though Matsmart is not as well known as K-ruoka or Foodie, it is less expensive, at least around 20-90% cheaper, so they say.
 You cannot find products that need cold storage.
-However, you can find pasta, canned goods, baby food, sports drinks, cleaning products, and even toilet papers.
+However, you can find pasta, canned goods, baby food, sports drinks, cleaning products, and even toilet paper.
 They also deliver all over Finland, and you get to save the food that will go to the waste bin.

-Small convenient stores
+Small convenience stores